futtta/autoptimize/readme.txt

 * optionally plugins used (if you suspect one or more plugins are raising havoc)

 = I want out, how should I remove Autoptimize? =

 * Disable the plugin (this will remove options and cache)
 * Remove the plugin
 * Clear any cache that might still have pages which reference Autoptimized CSS/JS (e.g. of a page caching plugin such as WP Super Cache)

+= How can I help/ contribute? =

+Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 1.9.2 =
+First of all; Happy holidays, all the best for 2015!!

+* New: support for alternative cache-directory and file-prefix as requested by a.o.
+[Jassi Bacha](https://wordpress.org/support/topic/requesthelp-add-ability-to-specify-cache-folder?replies=1#post-6300128), [Cluster666](https://wordpress.org/support/topic/rewrite-js-path?replies=6#post-6363535) and Baris Unver.
+* Improvement: hard-exclude all linked-data json objects (script type=application/ld+json)
+* Improvement: several filters added to the API, e.g. to alter optimized HTML, CSS or JS
+* Bugfix: set Autoptimize priority back from 11 to 2 (as previously) to avoid some pages not being optimized (thanks to [CaveatLector for investigating & reporting](https://wordpress.org/support/topic/wp-property-plugin-add_action-priority-incompatibility?replies=1))
+* Bugfix (in YUI-CSS-compressor-PHP-port): don't convert bools to percentages in rotate3D-transforms (cfr. [bugreport on Github](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/issues/17))
+* Bugfix: background images with a space in the path didn't load, [reported by johnh10](https://wordpress.org/support/topic/optimize-css-code-error-with-background-image-elements?replies=6#post-6201582).
+* Bugfix: SVG image with fill:url broken after CSS optimization as [reported by Tkama](https://wordpress.org/support/topic/one-more-broblem-with-plugin?replies=2)
+* Updated translation for Swedish, new translation for Ukrainian by [Zanatoly of SebWeo.com](http://SebWeo.com)
+* Updated readme.txt
+* Confirmed working with WordPress 4.1

 = 1.9.1 =
 * hard-exclude [the sidelink-search-box introduced in WP SEO v1.6](http://wordpress.org/plugins/wordpress-seo/changelog/) from JS optimization (this [broke some JS-optimization badly](http://wordpress.org/support/topic/190-breaks-js?replies=4))